 In the Netherlands, the ideas were grander: The Delta Works.
 This is a system that we admire to this day.
 It’s consists of a system of dikes and storm surge barriers to protect low lying areas against flooding.
 These staggering solutions of engineering is still a big reminder that the North Sea will always impact the lives of the Dutch.

-Work is still being done to handle flooding.
+The Delta Works is a working process to handle flooding.
 In September 2008, reports showed that the Netherlands would need a massive new building program to strengthen the country’s water defenses against the effects of global warming.
 The plans included drawing up worst-case scenarios for evacuations and estimated costs at €100 billion.
 Yikes!

 Lastly, here is a video to show the disastrous effects of the 1953 flood (in Dutch):